“Pres” hit Hawks for six to stay in title frame; Moka edge Signal Hill to keep hopes alive

 It’s going right down to the wire!

-The Secondary Schools Football League (SSFL) Premier Division is set for a grand stand finish on Saturday after third place Presentation College (San Fernando) romped to a 6-nil win over Trinity College East at the Mannie Ramjohn Stadium this afternoon in Marabella.
+The Secondary Schools Football League (SSFL) Premier Division is set for a grandstand finish on Saturday after third-placed Presentation College (San Fernando) romped to a 6-0 win over Trinity College East at the Mannie Ramjohn Stadium this afternoon in Marabella.

-The “Pres Lions” are now on 29 points and trail leaders St Anthony’s College and Naparima College by only one point.
+The “Pres Lions” are now on 29 points and trail leaders St Anthony’s College and Naparima College by just one point.

 Elsewhere today, Trinity College Moka boosted their chances of escaping relegation with a 1-0 win over Signal Hill in Canaan.
 Kesean St Rose was on target for Moka for his seventh goal in 13 matches, which helped his team to 13th place in the 15-team table.

-Note: Editor’s Note: See Wired868 later for updated match report.